 - Konami Krazy Racers has a whole game mode, "Bomb Chasers".
 One player gets a Cartoon Bomb.
 When it blows up, the other three players win.
 One can pass the bomb by bumping another kart; this will raise the timer to at least 30 seconds, so the victim has a chance to pass the bomb again.

-- Preceding the Mario Party example is a minigame from Super Mario World 2: Yoshi's Island, where the player (Yoshi) and an AI-controlled Bandit pass an inflating balloon back and forth.
+- Super Mario World 2: Yoshi's Island: There's a minigame where the player (Yoshi) and an AI-controlled Bandit pass an inflating balloon back and forth.
 A random button sequence is displayed onscreen and must be entered quickly to pass the balloon.
 If the Bandit is holding the balloon when it bursts, you win one or more extra lives.
-The SNES version also had a code to play a 2-player version of it (with no prizes regardless of who wins).
+The SNES version also has a code to play a 2-player version of it (with no prizes regardless of who wins).

 - Super Smash Bros.
 Brawl plays this straight with the sticky bomb, which sticks to a player, but switches place upon physical contact, turning matches into a game of "run away from the imminently exploding player".
 Any halfway decent match with Smash Balls enabled will invoke the Bouquet Toss reversal, as everyone chases the Power-Up.

 - A special case in the Ed, Edd n Eddy episode "Sorry, Wrong Ed" involving Rolf's cursed telephone.
 Eddy takes the phone off Rolf's hands, and gets cursed.
 After "testing" the phone, the Eds go back to Rolf's and try to give it back.
 Ed says the trope's name, and then tosses the phone to Edd, who decides not to throw the phone because he doesn't believe it's cursed.
-He quickly gets tossed around along with the phone by the others though.
+The others then continue throwing around the phone and Edd with it.

-- Seen It a Million Times in Looney Tunes and MGM cartoons (such as Tom and Jerry), usually with bombs or lit sticks of dynamite.
+- Frequently in Looney Tunes and MGM cartoons (such as Tom and Jerry), usually with bombs or lit sticks of dynamite.
 Often, a character will pull a Duck Season, Rabbit Season and trick his nemesis into giving the object to him or taking it away.

 - On The Penguins of Madagascar, Skipper likes to play hot potato... with a live bomb.